-Viewing a List of Custom Visualizations
+Viewing a list of custom visualizations

 The list includes the following columns:

 - Label: The name given to the visualization type in the Looker visualization menu.
 This value is assigned when you add or edit a visualization using the Admin page, or in the visualization’s

-Looker displays the New Visualization page:
+Looker displays the New Visualization: page:

 In the Label field, enter the name of the visualization that will be displayed in the Looker visualization menu.
 For example, this is how Looker displays a custom visualization labeled “Sankey”:

 If the site hosting your custom visualization code uses a subresource integrity (SRI) hash for verification purposes, enter the SRI hash in the SRI Hash field.
 This field can be found under Advanced options.
 Looker’s custom visualization hosts do not use an SRI hash.